 GeoSmart has undertaken an assessment of the location of sewer features within the vicinity of the Site.
 According to the asset location plan undertaken at the Site (Appendix C), there are no public surface water sewer or combined sewers located within the vicinity of the Site.
-Whilst several public foul sewers pass through the Site, discharging runoff into these sewers would not be considered acceptable.
 Therefore, discharging runoff to the public sewer network is not feasible.